Welcome to Selly Oak District

 As part of the savings that Birmingham City Council is making, each District Committee has reviewed their service provision to identify future service savings for 2014/15 and 2015/16.
 The following attachments give an outline of the overall District Services position and then the Selly Oak District proposals.

-There will be a public consultation on these proposals bewteen 17th January – 28th February 2014.
+There was a public consultation on these proposals bewteen 17th January – 28th February 2014.

 There are many theories on how Selly Oak received its name, they range from 'salt ley' or saltway through the meadow because of salt traffic from Droitwich to the North Sea: to 'Sele leah' or clearing with a hall on it or a clearing on a shelf of land.
 Others claim that it results from the Saxon word 'ley' meaning clearing in the forest, because of its position in the Forest of Arden.